p4ulbong/EarthGuard/README.md

 A filesystem that can use the extra space on all the computers in an area maintaining a RAID1/RAID5 layout.
 Included are an evacuate option to get the data off a drive/computer for upgrade/maintenance/replacement
 - [ ] Write Up

+- AI Language
+In order to make it possible to program an AGI entity, there will need to be a programming language with the fundamental building blocks the fit with the paradigm.
+- [ ] Write Up
+- [ ] Syntax

 - AI-Defender
 - AI-Attacker
 - Neuralyzer